Anti-apartheid movement in the United States

 The anti-apartheid movement was a worldwide effort to end South Africa's apartheid regime and its oppressive policies of racial segregation.
 The movement emerged after the National Party government in South Africa won the election of 1948 and enforced a system of racial segregation through legislation.
-Opposition to the apartheid system came from both within South Africa and the international community, in particular Great Britain and the United States.
+Opposition to the apartheid system came from both within South Africa and the international community, in particular, the United Kingdom and the United States.
 The anti-apartheid movement consisted of a series of demonstrations, economic divestment, and boycotts against South Africa.
 In the United States, anti-apartheid efforts were initiated primarily by nongovernmental human rights organizations.
 On the other hand, state and federal governments were reluctant to support the call for sanctions against South Africa due to a Cold War alliance with the country and profitable economic ties.
 The rift between public condemnation of apartheid and the U.S. government's continued support of the South African government delayed efforts to negotiate a peaceful transfer to majority rule.
 Eventually, a congressional override of President Ronald Reagan's veto resulted in passage of the Comprehensive Anti-Apartheid Act in 1986.
-However, the extent to which the anti-apartheid movement contributed to the downfall of apartheid in 1994 remains under debate.
+However, the extent to which the anti-apartheid movement contributed to the downfall of apartheid in the between 1990 and 1994 remains under debate.